 Personally, I can still taste the difference, but that’s because a) I’m discriminating and b) I’ve had a few margaritas in my life.

 Yes, just a few.

 OKAY, OKAY, I’ve had buckets and buckets of them.

-Try using premium, I dare you!
+Try ordering premium spirits (or buying them for home), I dare you!
 You’ll never go back.

 The only time I don’t use premium is if I know I’m making something in big batches.
 And by batches, I mean multiple batches at one event.
-So using premium would be bad for Lainey’s wallet.
+In that case, using premium would be bad for Lainey’s wallet.